ytabuchi/PrismZXingSample/README.md

-# PrismZXingSample
+# Xamarin.Forms using Prism.Forms and ZXing.Mobile.Forms sample app

-Prism.Forms and ZXing.Mobile.Forms sample
+this is a sample app.